Ford Explorer Review & Prices

 Is the Ford Explorer a good car?

-It also takes its name from a massive petrol-powered SUV Ford sells in the USA, so it’s a bit like an American-style diner on the side of the A303 - it still sells burgers and hot dogs, but the portion sizes aren’t quite as mad and the chef is from Tamworth rather than Texas.
+It also borrows its name from a huge petrol-powered SUV sold in the US, which makes the Explorer feel a bit like an American-style diner parked beside the A303.
+It still serves burgers and hot dogs, but the portions are more restrained, and the chef feels more Tamworth than Texas.

 Ford Explorer: electric range, battery and charging data